Skip to Main Content

 • title

-• publication details (e.g. edition, where published, who by, number of volumes)
+• publication details (e.g. edition, where published, who by, web address)

 Here are some examples of how those details might work for different kinds of source material.